James Branch Cabell: Influence

 Cabell's work was highly regarded by a number of his peers, including Mark Twain, Sinclair Lewis, H. L. Mencken, Joseph Hergesheimer, and Jack Woodford.
 Although now largely forgotten by the general public, his work was influential on later authors of fantasy fiction.
 James Blish was a fan of Cabell's works, and for a time edited Kalki, the journal of the Cabell Society.
 Robert A. Heinlein was greatly inspired by Cabell's boldness, and originally described his own book Stranger in a Strange Land as "a Cabellesque satire".
 A later work, Job: A Comedy of Justice, derived its title from Jurgen and contains appearances by Jurgen and the Slavic god Koschei.
 Charles G. Finney's fantasy The Circus of Dr. Lao was influenced by Cabell's work.
 The Averoigne stories of Clark Ashton Smith are, in background, close to those of Cabell's Poictesme.
 Jack Vance's Dying Earth books show considerable stylistic resemblances to Cabell; Cugel the Clever in those books bears a strong resemblance, not least in his opinion of himself, to Jurgen.
-Cabell was also a major influence on Neil Gaiman, acknowledged as such in the rear of Gaiman's novels Stardust and American Gods.
+Cabell was also a major influence on Neil Gaiman, acknowledged as such in Gaiman's novels Stardust and American Gods.

 Cabell maintained a close and lifelong friendship with well-known Richmond writer Ellen Glasgow, whose house on West Main Street was only a few blocks from Cabell's family home on East Franklin Street.
 They corresponded extensively between 1923 and Glasgow's death in 1945 and over 200 of their letters survive.
 Cabell dedicated his 1927 novel Something About Eve to her, and she in turn dedicated her book They Stooped to Folly: A Comedy of Morals (1929) to Cabell.
 In 1938 Cabell and Glasgow collaborated on a fine press, author's presentation volume titled Of Ellen Glasgow.
 An Inscribed Portrait.
 In her autobiography, Glasgow also gave considerable thanks to Cabell for his help in the editing of her Pulitzer Prize-winning book In This Our Life (1941).
 However, late in their lives, friction developed between the two writers as a result of Cabell's critical 1943 review of Glasgow's novel A Certain Measure.